 What made you choose the Hackbright Academy Software Engineering Program?

 My partner and I had to move to the San Francisco Bay Area for his Ph.D. program.
 His family lives in the Bay Area, and his older sister recommended Hackbright Academy.
 She explained that Hackbright Academy is a women’s code bootcamp with a great support network.
 I was interested because their curriculum is based in Python, a back end coding language.

 How did you pay the tuition for the programming bootcamp?
 Any creative tips?

 I didn’t have savings to pay for the bootcamp.
-The Skills Fund Loan needed a cosigner and since I have outstanding student loans from graduate school, my partner and parents collaborated to cover the tuition for Hackbright Academy.
+The Ascent Funding loan needed a cosigner and since I have outstanding student loans from graduate school, my partner and parents collaborated to cover the tuition for Hackbright Academy.
 Now I’m paying them back, interest-free.

 What was the Hackbright Academy application process like?

 I did the pre-work course and also coding practice problems every day for about 4 weeks to prepare for the interview.
 Hackbright Academy’s prep course was in-person, and met Tuesdays, Thursdays, and all day Saturday.
 Hackbright Academy also offers a mock interview, which is a practice round to gain feedback.
 Because I was well-prepared, I felt confident during the interview, but it took a lot of time and effort to get there!
 After the official, in-person phone call, I went through a standard code challenge through Coderpad to solve two problems.

 Obviously your cohort was all women – did it feel diverse?

 I loved my cohort!
 It was a supportive group of people involving a wide range of backgrounds and ages.
 When they decided to change their career greatly varied – some had recently graduated from college while others had over 10 years of experience in another field of work.